Park-SeungWoo/kakao-ai-study/README.md

 Many people use __Min-Max Algorithm__ because it is intuitive.
 But!!!! when if we use these in ML or DL, __Standardization__ will often get better model performances than __Min-Max Algorithm__.
 But not everytime.

 We don't need to remember these formulas.
 When we use these in ML or DL, there's already existing method to do this job.
 So we just need to understand.

+- Log

+Log can make a large number into a small number of equal proportions.<br/>
+And it can also be used in preprocessing(lower skewness, kurtosis) the data with large skewness or kurtosis.<br/>
+As a result, increase the normality of each column, can get accurate values in analysis.<br/>
+Just take the log for each value.<br/>
 <hr/>

 # Pandas